Skip to main content

 Character, Conflict, and Superheroes

 Another reason why Power Rangers was so easy for so many to write off was because it looked like not just another desperate nostalgia reboot, but another brainless superhero flick.
-I’ve already covered my thoughts on the advent of “Superhero Fatigue,” but I find it really interesting when people try to weaponize this point against the Power Rangers reboot because the film so deliberately skirts almost everything about the superhero deluge that is actually irritating.
+(I’ve already covered my thoughts on the advent of “Superhero Fatigue.”)
+But I find it really interesting when people try to weaponize this point against the Power Rangers reboot because the film so deliberately skirts almost everything about the superhero deluge that is actually irritating.

 Ahead of “Guardians 3,” James Gunn kinda framed the conversation in the best terms.
 When posed with the question of whether superhero movies as a whole were losing favor with audiences, he responded,